mislav/blog/writings/_posts/2017-10-31-superpower.md

 How magical is it that we're often a better human to other people around us than we are to ourselves?

-When I find myself in a lost or weakened state, I catch myself thinking things like “you miserable cur.
+When I find myself in a lost or weakened state, I catch myself thinking things like: “you miserable cur.
 You brought this on yourself.”
 And I retreat to somewhere where others can't see me, where I lick my own wounds and stay until things have blown over.
 With this, I'm convinced that I'm somehow doing others a favor.

-But when I see friends struggling the same way, I think “you beautiful creature.
+But when I see friends struggling the same way, I think: “you beautiful creature.
 You are so strong.”
 All I want to do is to encourage them, to help them find a way out of their dark place.
 And somehow, I don't think any less of them.
 Then I realize, I shouldn't think any less of myself either.

 Thus by the mere fact of simply existing in an authentic way, my friends are teaching me to extend compassion to myself.